JP Morgan slashes price target on HP Inc. [HPQ] – find out why.

 Sponsored

+HP Inc. introduced the EliteOne 800 G8 All-in-One (AiO) for more engaging collaboration and meaningful connections in hybrid work environments.
+HP also announced new commercial desktop PCs.

+A sum of 7735196 shares traded at recent session while its average daily volume was at 9.95M shares.
+HP Inc. shares reached a high of $36.00 and dropped to a low of $35.23 until finishing in the latest session at $35.25.

-Over the last 12 months, HPQ stock rose by 127.92%.
-The one-year HP Inc. stock forecast points to a potential downside of -8.99.
+The one-year HPQ stock forecast points to a potential downside of -13.13.
 The average equity rating for HPQ stock is currently 2.60, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $43.07 billion, with 1.28 billion shares outstanding and 1.23 billion shares in the current float.
-Compared to the average trading volume of 10.08M shares, HPQ stock reached a trading volume of 8883092 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on HP Inc. [HPQ]: